ClosureTree/closure_tree/README.md

 [Models for hierarchical data presentation](http://www.slideshare.net/billkarwin/models-for-hierarchical-data) for a description of different tree storage algorithms.

-## Setup
+## Installation

-Note that closure_tree supports Rails 3.
-Rails 2, not so much.
+Note that closure_tree only supports Rails 3.0 and later, and has test coverage for MySQL, PostgreSQL, and SQLite.

 1. Add this to your Gemfile: ```gem 'closure_tree'```